Table of Contents

-Furthermore, to minimise the possibility of language barriers, it’s worth considering simplifying your communication strategy.
+Furthermore, to minimise the possibility of language barriers, it’s worth considering simplifying your communication strategy for an offshore team.
 This means you should avoid metaphors, use basic vocabulary and be straight to the point in daily work.
 Respecting other cultural practices and beliefs and conducting regular sharings between teams can also help you reduce the conflicts that might arise due to cultural differences.

 4. Employ Agile Approaches

 The Agile development methodology is generally recognised as an effective tool for managing offshore development teams.
 This method provides a transparent framework that fosters iterative and incremental methods and adapts to any degree of the market situation or feedback.

 Since quality and efficiency are given top priority in the Agile approach, employing this technique in conjunction with your team management system to boost their production.